Royal Aeronautical Society: Sopwith Named Lecture

 The Sopwith Lecture was established in 1990 to honour Sir Thomas Sopwith CBE, Hon FRAeS.
 In the years prior to World War I, Sopwith became England’s premier aviator and established the first authoritative test pilot school in the world.
 He also founded England’s first major flight school.
 Between 1912 and 1920 Sopwith’s Company produced over 16,000 aircraft of 60 types.

 In 2017 the lecture was delivered by Tony Wood, chief operating officer of Meggitt PLC.

 In 2018 the lecture was delivered by Group Captain Ian Townsend ADC MA RAF, Station Commander, RAF Marham.

 In 2019 the lecture was delivered by Billie Flynn, F-35 Lightning II Test Pilot, Lockheed Martin.

 In 2020 the lecture was delivered online by Dirk Hoke, CEO, Airbus Defence & Space.

-In Popular Culture
+In popular culture

 The July 18th.,1975 edition of the society's Journal included the first use of the misattributed term, "Beam Me Up, Scotty", in a sentence, viz:"...in a sort of, 'Beam me up, Scotty', routine".